deislabs/mystikos/doc/user-getting-started-c.md

 1. Load `/hello` from the file system and execute it.
 1. Send parameters following the executable `/hello` to it.
 (in this case we have none)

+The command specifies libos as the execution environment, and executes a program in a generic Open LibOS SGX enclave for development and debugging purpose.
+This execution mode does not capture the identity of the executing program in the SGX Enclave attestation data, thus is not suitable for production use.

 If you are interested in shortening the command, please see [packaging](./sign-package.md) as a solution.